siscia/effe/README.md

 My idea is to run one -- or multiple -- docker containers for every lambda.

-However our effes doesn't know what resource/URL it should respond, and we like this, but still we need a way to route the traffic.
+However our effes don't know what resource/URL it should respond to, and we like this, but still we need a way to route the traffic.

 To route the traffic we can write a proxy server that simply forward the calls to the appropriate server, this is a simple to solution but may have scaling problem and it is somehow slow.
 The proxy will need to accept the external call, decide what effe is necessary to call, make another HTTP request, wait on the result, and finaly send the result back.